-If you are thinking of converting a single sink to a double bathroom sink, the most important consideration in your renovation decision is to determine if you have enough space for adapting into a double spread.
+If you are thinking of converting a single sink to a double configuration, the most important consideration in your renovation decision is to determine if you have enough space for adapting into a double spread.
 Sure, remodeling your only sink into a contemporary double basin masterpiece is a great way to update an older grooming space , and a pair of fixtures is always better than one in a busy washroom environment.
-But the last thing you want is to make your bathing facility feel cramped and crowded.
+But the last thing you want is to make your bathing facility feel more cramped and crowded than it is.

 The Bump Test

 The best way to test this is to have two people stand side by side in the space where you want to place the fixtures to see if they feel like there is adequate room.
-If they can go through the motions of regular bathroom activities, like washing their face and brushing their teeth, at the same time without constantly bumping into each other, then chance are your space is acceptable for converting a single sink into a double basin.
+If they can go through the motions of regular bathroom activities, like washing their face and brushing their teeth, at the same time without constantly bumping into each other, then chance are your space is acceptable.

-Once you have your space issues sorted out, the next step is to choose the design that suits your tastes and your needs.
-Do you have classic bathroom design tastes, or do you lean towards the more modern design spectrum?
+Once you have your elbowroom issues sorted out, the next step is to choose the design that suits your personality and your needs.
+D o you have classic bathroom design tastes, or do you lean towards the more modern decor spectrum?

-If your tastes are traditional then you should be able to find your double sink replacement in most home improvement stores.
-However, if your design choices are more modern bent, then you might have to turn to more high-end, specialty shops to find the dual fixture design that’s right for you.
+If your notion is towards traditional then you should be able to find a fixture replacement in most home improvement stores.
+However, if your design choices are more modern bent, then you might have to turn to high-end, specialty shops to find the fixture design that’s right for you.